bytecodealliance/wac/examples/README.md

 # Examples

-This example is composed of two different but equal ways for composing two example components together
+This example is composed of three different but equal ways for composing two example components together
-* using the `wac` CLI
+* two ways using the `wac` CLI
 * using the `wac-graph` library crate

 The example uses two input components (both located in the `deps` directory) that will be composed together: